Lisa McKenzie

-Lisa Louise McKenzie (born March 1968) is a British anarchist and senior lecturer at the University of Bedfordshire whose work relates to class inequality, social justice, and British working class culture.
-She was active in the Class War party.
+Lisa Louise McKenzie (born March 1968) is a British lecturer at the University of Bedfordshire whose work relates to class inequality, social justice, and British working class culture.
+She was active in the Class War party in the 2010s.

 Early life and education

-Lisa Louise McKenzie was born in and grew up in Sutton-in-Ashfield.
-She moved from predominantly white suburbs to the inner city of Nottingham where she had her mixed-race son in 1988 as there were more black people there and she felt more comfortable.
+Lisa Louise McKenzie was born in and grew up in Sutton-in-Ashfield, near Mansfield.
+She moved from Mansfield to Nottingham where she had her mixed-race son in 1988 as there were more black people there and she felt more comfortable.

 She completed her doctorate in 2009 on "Finding value on a council estate: complex lives, motherhood, and exclusion", also at Nottingham, which dealt with working-class mothers with mixed-race children on the St Ann's estate where she lived at the time.
 The decision to choose that topic was a result of McKenzie's experiences.

 Politics and activism

-McKenzie is an anarchist.
-She is active in left-wing politics and regularly attends demonstrations in London.
+McKenzie is a self-described anarchist.
 She opposes social mobility and instead wants the living standards of all working-class people to rise.
 She opposes private education and the charitable status of private schools.
 She opposes the sale of public housing through the right-to-buy legislation and wants to keep it public.
 In April 2015, she was arrested at a protest over the "poor door" at One Commercial Street in London and charged with three public order offences.
 She was subsequently found not guilty of joint enterprise for causing criminal damage, after a sticker was fixed on a window, as well as acquitted of intent to cause alarm and distress and causing alarm and distress due to lack of evidence.

 In the 2015 United Kingdom general election, McKenzie was the Class War party candidate for the Chingford and Woodford Green constituency; she came last, receiving 53 votes (0.1 per cent of the votes cast).
 The Member of Parliament, Iain Duncan Smith, was re-elected.
 The Class War party was voluntarily deregistered with the electoral commission in July 2015, 17 months after initial registration.

 McKenzie has described the phenomenon of gentrification as a "violent process”.
 In September 2015, Mckenzie took part in an anti-gentrification protest in London in which the Cereal Killer Cafe was vandalised.
 She was criticised for saying that the publicity was good for the owners.